robertofranceschi/Examination-Timetabling-Problem/README.md

 # Examination-Timetabling-Problem
 This repository contains the project assignment for the _**Decision Making and Optimization**_ course at the Politecnico di Torino.

-Group 12: Chiara Tomei, Gabriele Tiboni, Paola Privitera, Roberto Fransceschi, Tommaso Cal\`o, Valerio Di Eugenio
+Group 12: Chiara Tomei, Gabriele Tiboni, Paola Privitera, Roberto Fransceschi, Tommaso Calò, Valerio Di Eugenio

 ### Abstract
 This project presents a heuristic to solve a simplified examination timetabling problem.